sahtepetrucci/php-responsive-css-sprites/README.md

 # PHP Retina CSS Sprites Generator

 A quick and dirty CSS sprites generator.
 Built to be used with Laravel models.

-This tool uses **ImageMagick** librarry to generate a single sprite image based on a (database) collection entries.
+This tool uses **ImageMagick** library to generate a single sprite image based on a (database) collection entries.

 In order this to work, you'll need to provide a collection of objects including id and *icon* fields.
 ***